 - One cup of whole milk provides about 18 percent of the RDI

-To ensure adequate B-12, I recommend a supplement providing 6 mcg daily.
+To ensure adequate B-12, we recommend a supplement providing 6 mcg daily.
 The methylated form of B-12 is best.
 It’s not always easy to find in your average grocery store—visit your local health food store or find a good online supplement source.

 Take good care.